 On mouse-over, the editor provides an expand/shrink option to preview a list of all phrases matching the regular expression.
 The gear icon opens a tooltip to access the Topic Wizard, a visual editor for regular expressions.
 If the line is not in a valid RegExp format supported by the editor, it will show a brief help text and disable the wizard for this particular line.

-Both the regular expression list and the expanded term list can be exported in either comma-separated values (CSV) or plain text format.
+Both the regular expression list and the expanded term list can be exported as a comma-separated values (CSV) or plain text file.
 To import existing term lists, users can copy/paste text into the editor, which automatically creates the required number of lines.